EPPlusSoftware/EPPlus/Readme.md

 EPPlus 5 comes with a set of new features, see https://www.epplussoftware.com/Developers/Features

 ## Beta version
-Note that this is a beta of a new major version, with many new features and a rewritten/refactored codebase.
+Note that this is a release candidate of a new major version, with many new features and a rewritten/refactored codebase.
 Please report issues and feedback in our new [issue tracker](https://github.com/EPPlusSoftware/EPPlus/issues)

 ## Improved documentation
 EPPlus 5 has new, separate sample projects for [.NET Core](https://github.com/EPPlusSoftware/EPPlus.Sample.NetCore) and [.NET Framework](https://github.com/EPPlusSoftware/EPPlus.Sample.NetFramework) respectively.